X16Community/x16-docs/README.md

 ********************************************************************************
 NOTICE: This file uses two trailing spaces on some lines to indicate line breaks for GitHub's Markdown flavor.
 Do not remove!

+NOTICE 2: For PDF export, anchor links (e.g. link.md#anchor) are required.
+Otherwise links will not function correctly.
 ********************************************************************************
 -->